Sunday, June 2, 2019

 To bear wrongs patiently and forgive offenses willingly

-We may have been a victim of circumstances where our patience is being tested; either we accept it or fight for it.
+We may have been victims of circumstances where our patience is being tested; either we accept it or fight for it.
 For instance, someone may have cut us in line.
 Let's let it happen and understand the person for whatever reasons he may have, or we could confront and verbally reprimand and embarrass him.
-Sometimes we commit the same mistake without knowing it, but others act patiently on us without any harsh words from them.
+Sometimes, we commit the same mistake without knowing it, but others act patiently on us without any harsh words from them.

 Also, we may encounter road rage, and both sides seem aggressive in proving their right.
 When someone offended us, our reaction would be to hurt that person even more just to get even and to protect our ego.
-This happens many times on the road causing public scandal and physical injuries.
+This happens often on the road, causing public scandals and physical injuries.

-It is said that 'forgive and be forgiven, and this timeless wisdom is relevant even in our time.
+It is said that 'forgive and be forgiven,' and this timeless wisdom is relevant even in our time.
 We can forgive people, but how can we be ignored by people we have wronged?
-I have learned that one of the steps in meditation is the forgiveness ritual, on which we have to visualize that we are already forgiven by that someone.
+I have learned that one of the steps in meditation is the forgiveness ritual, in which we visualize that we are already forgiven by someone.
 This two-way process of forgiving someone and asking for forgiveness gives lightness to our hearts and freedom from worries and fears.

 To comfort the afflicted

-We may have been victims of natural calamities and the death of loved ones, and heartaches resulting in loneliness, grief, and apathy.
-We may be experiencing setbacks and discomfort to fully understand and be compassionate with other people's sufferings.
+We may have been victims of natural calamities, the death of loved ones, or heartaches that resulted in loneliness, grief, and apathy.
+We may be experiencing setbacks and discomfort in fully understanding and being compassionate with other people's sufferings.
 We go through the same path and feel their pains and sorrows.

 In difficult times, one way to comfort those suffering is to walk with them to find their inner peace, thinking of their fate and offering a prayer.
-Then when they regain strength, they will be able to live a peaceful life and comfort other wounded and lost people.
+Then, when they regain strength, they can live a peaceful life and comfort other wounded and lost people.

 To pray for the living and the dead